Brandocean/Roadmap-SH-docs/Linux/README.md

     ###
     - `:wq` where `:w` is for save and `:q` is for quit.
     - Also you can use `ZZ`.
+    - `:w FILE_NAME` if you want to create a new file with the actual information.
 </details>

 32. <details>